Neolex-Security/WaybackRust/README.md

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) robots    Get all disallowed entries from robots.txt urls      Get all urls for a domain
+    help      Prints this message or the help of the given subcommand(s) robots    Get all disallowed entries from robots.txt unify     Get the content of all archives for a given url urls      Get all urls for a domain

 ```
 ###### Urls command :
 ```